Silk sheets are the epitome of luxury when it comes to bedding.

 Real silk sheets (not satin) are a true experience – albeit an experience that comes with a hefty price tag.

-Silk sheets often cost hundreds more than their cotton counterparts – and for good reason.
-They’re “silky” smooth, don’t wrinkle, have a vibrant hue, and feel cool – even during the warmer months.
+Silk sheets often cost hundreds more than the cotton version – and for good reason.
+They’re “silky” smooth, don’t wrinkle, have a vibrant hue, and feel cool.
+Even during the warmer months.

-> If you shove them into the washer like regular sheets, and then into the dryer, silk sheets might only last a few cycles.
+If you shove them into the washer like regular sheets, and then into the dryer, silk sheets might only last a few cycles.
 Chances are, they might not even survive the first one.

 So, check the tags before you do anything.

 They’ll either mention “machine wash”, “hand wash” or “dry clean”.
 With the hand washing method below, you can use it regardless of what the tag says, but take them to a dry cleaner if you’re too squeamish.